responsible-business-decision-making/trbs/model/docs/documentation.md

-## Documentation: ResponsibleBusinessSimulator
+## Documentation: TheResponsibleBusinessSimulator

 ### Goal of this document
-The goal of this document to keep track of what can (and cannot) be done with the (functions of) the `ResponsibleBusinessSimulator` class.
+The goal of this document to keep track of what can (and cannot) be done with the (functions of) the `TheResponsibleBusinessSimulator` class.
 The structure of this document is as follows: each core function is discussed in a separate chapter, with the focus on the currently available options.

 ### Function: *build()*